 The Importance of Contacting the Nursing School of your Choice

 Different nursing schools may interpret NET scores differently.
-While some nursing schools may give importance to the composite NET score only, others may set the minimum required scores for each of the scored test sections as well.
+While some nursing schools may give importance to the composite score only, others may set the minimum required scores for each of the scored test sections as well.
 Some may use the data collected from your performance in the unscored test sections for counseling purposes only, others may utilize the same data to screen candidates for admissions.
-A high majority of nursing schools do not accept the NET scores from NET taken at other campuses.
-They make it mandatory for candidates applying for admissions to take the NET being conducted in their campuses or test centers.
-Certain nursing schools consider various other criteria for admissions in addition to your NET scores.
+A high majority of nursing schools do not accept the scores from NET taken at other campuses.
+They make it mandatory for candidates applying for admissions to take the test being conducted in their campuses or test centers.
+Certain nursing schools consider various other criteria for admissions in addition to your test scores.
 Such criteria could be your undergraduate GPA, your scores in other entrance tests related to medical studies, etc.

 Therefore, it is important that you contact the nursing school of your choice to get detailed information on how they interpret your NET scores in addition to other information like the conduct of the test, policies governing retests etc. The registration fee for taking the test is about $25 for most nursing schools but there might be a slight variation to this amount for different schools.